pixelgamewizard/pgwbandedtorches/README.md

 <img src="https://raw.githubusercontent.com/pixelgamewizard/pgwbandedtorches/master/doc/1_16_5/recipe_duplication.png" width="250" height="140" />

+The same recipe will work for soul torches, unless you've customized the recipes through a data pack to work in some other way.

 ## Configuration

 The configuration file was removed from the 1.16.5 version.
 If you want to change the icons or disable certain recipes, you can now do so through custom data packs!